 The second day is undoubtedly the most difficult, seeing you trek for up to ten hours.
 The altitude peaks at about 14,000 feet at the Salkantay Pass, and thankfully, it’s almost all downhill from there.
 That doesn’t mean it gets any less stunning.

 Reaching the top of Machu Picchu was a surreal feeling after everything we had gone through as a group.
-The journey was unforgettable, but we also faced our challenges.
-Through the altitude sickness, actual sickness, slight injuries, freezing nights and early mornings, our group formed a strong bond during the trip.
+The journey to these iconic Incan ruins was unforgettable, but we also faced our challenges on this high-altitude hike.
+Through altitude sickness, actual sickness, slight injuries, freezing nights and early mornings, our group formed a strong bond during the trip.

 Having fellow trekkers to encourage each other and support one another throughout the difficulties and then celebrate our successes was one of the best parts of the experience.